caffiendkitten/CTFs/Hacker101/tempimage.md

 ### Flag0
-__Hint__
- 1. File uploads can be hard to pin down
- 2. What happens to your filename when you see an uploaded file?
- 3. What if you make a small change to the path?

 __Acquired By:__
  1. Like other flags the first thing I want to do is look at the code.
 There doesn't first seem much.
 It seems to be a php page as there is a link to a php page. ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/cuytl1qndf238zxenqrg.png)
     The network response shows that there is a a nginx1.14.0 (Ubuntu) server running and php/5.5.9-1ubuntu4.24 but that is about it. ![Alt Text](https://dev-to-uploads.s3.amazonaws.com/i/a03b5vwuu1cb81f1g2a4.png)